awil414/Command-Line-README-Generator/README.md

 ## Questions

-If you have any questions about the repo, constact me at awil414@gmail.com.
+If you have any questions about the repo, contact me at awil414@gmail.com.
 You can find more of my work at [awil414](https://github.com/awil414/).